 In 2006 the PA Public Utilities Commission (PUC) adopted net-metering rules and interconnection standards for net-metered systems and other forms of DG, pursuant to the Alternative Energy Portfolio Standards (AEPS) Act of 2004.
 In 2007, H.B.
 1203 amended the Pennsylvania AEPS and also expanded net metering.
 Revised rules consistent with these amendments were adopted by the Pennsylvania Public Utilities Commission (PUC), effective November 29, 2008.
-The PUC updated the net-metering rules again in 2012 approving the use of third-party ownership models (i.e, system leases or retail power purchase agreements).
-The Order allows these types of arrangements for net metered systems, subject to a restriction that the system be designed to produce no more than 110% of on-site electricity needs.
+The PUC updated the net-metering rules (Docket No. M-2011-2249441) in 2012 approving the use of third-party ownership models (i.e., system leases or retail power purchase agreements).

 Eligibility and Availability

 In Pennsylvania, investor-owned utilities must offer net metering to residential customers that generate electricity with systems up to 50 kilowatts (kW) in capacity; nonresidential customers with systems up to three megawatts (MW) in capacity; and customers with systems greater than 3 MW but no more than 5 MW who make their systems available to the grid during emergencies, or where a microgrid is in place in order to maintain critical infrastructure.
 It is important to note that electric generation suppliers (EGSs) in Pennsylvania are permitted but not required to offer net metering.
-Thus customers who choose an electricity supplier other than their utility must check with the supplier to see if it offers net metering service.
-Net metering is available when any portion of the electricity generated is used to offset on-site consumption (i.e., system size is not limited by the customer's on-site load).
+Thus, customers who choose an electricity supplier other than their utility must check with the supplier to see if it offers net metering service.
+Net metering is available when any portion of the electricity generated is used to offset on-site consumption.
+The size of the net metered systems is capped at 200% of the customer generator's annual on-site electricity needs.** For existing accounts, this cap shall be based on the previous 12 months electric usage, and for new accounts, it shall be based on the building type, size, and anticipated electric usage.

 Systems eligible for net metering include those that generate electricity using photovoltaics (PV), solar-thermal energy, wind energy, hydropower, geothermal energy, biomass energy, fuel cells, combined heat and power (CHP), municipal solid waste, waste coal, coal-mine methane, other forms of distributed generation (DG) and certain demand-side management technologies.